 Lastly, keep a box or bag for donations in a closet or basement, so you can stick things in there as soon as you decide you don’t need them.
 Most areas have a charity that will even come pick the stuff up from you if you call and set it on your porch.
 Less stuff to clean around is always good!

 This is all really just a detailed version of a clean-as-you-go plan.
-I hope that by breaking it down into what you can get done in an extra few minutes, will help you come up with your own plan.
-That way, next year, instead of spring cleaning you can relax and read a bunch of my blog posts instead. 😛
+I hope that by breaking it down into what you can get done in an extra few minutes, this will help you come up with your own plan.
+That way, next year, instead of spring cleaning, you can relax and read a bunch of my blog posts instead. 😛

 Click HERE to go to the home page and see all of my categories.
 Something for everybody. 😉